llcassales/Scrapping/README.md

 1. Dataset title:

-Technical Details (Characteristics) of the works of the Museo del Prado
+Technical Details (Characteristics) of the artworks of the Museo del Prado

 2. Authorship: